-The executive committee had the following members as at December 31, 2017:
+The executive committee had the following members as at December 31, 2018:

 Name Function Joined company Appointed

-David Dean CEO 1992 2005
+David Dean CE0 1992 2005

 Stephan Zehnder CF0 1996 2005

 Beat Grob CEO Central Europe 1995 2006

 Dr. Daniel Bossard CEO Northern & Eastern Europe 2000 2009

 Steen Hansen CEO America 2001 2008

 Robert Ang CEO Asia 1997 2009

 Dr. Frank Hilgers CCO 2012 2015

 With press release on January 29, 2018, the Bossard Group announced that CEO David Dean will be stepping down as of the annual general meeting of shareholders 2019.
-Dr. Daniel Bossard, member of the executive committee, has been unanimously elected by the board of directors as successor.
+Dr. Daniel Bossard, member of the executive committee, has been unanimously elected by the board of directors as successor (transition as at May 1, 2019).
 The election of David Dean as member of the board of directors will be requested at the annual general meeting of shareholders 2019.
+The board of directors has appointed Dr. Frank Hilgers to take over the area of responsibility from Dr. Daniel Bossard (business units in the northern and eastern European economic area) as at May 1, 2019 (press release dated June 26, 2018).
+In addition, Dr. Frank Hilgers will continue to have the groupwide responsibility for the category management.

-The executive committee members do not perform any important activities outside the Bossard Group apart from the mandates listed on pages 52 to 55.
+The executive committee members do not perform any other activities outside the Bossard Group apart from the mandates listed on pages 52 to 55.
 Furthermore, they do not have any other significant vested interests.
 Beat Grob and Dr. Daniel Bossard are members of the Bossard families, which have 100 percent control over Kolin Holding AG.
-Beat Grob is chairman of the board of directors and Dr. Daniel Bossard a member of the board of directors of Kolin Holding AG.
+Beat Grob is chairman of the board of directors of Kolin Holding AG.
+Dr. Daniel Bossard resigned as a member of the board of directors of Kolin Holding AG as at January 29, 2018.
 Individual members of the executive committee carry out executive functions at Bossard Holding AG subsidiaries.